 As of August 1, 2014, Citizenship and Immigration Canada will be changing its definition of a dependent child for its immigration programs.
 As of that date, a dependent child will have to be under 19 years of age, instead of the previous limit of under 22 years of age.
 Find out more about the change in the definition of a dependent child.
 New application kits, forms and fee information will be available on August 1, 2014.
 These new forms must be used starting August 1, 2014.

-There are two steps to the application process for your spouse, partner or children to become permanent residents.
+There are two stages in the process to sponsor your spouse, partner or dependent children to become permanent residents.

 How to apply

 There are three steps to apply to sponsor your spouse, partner or children: